-At least 20 killed in Nagorno-Karabakh fuel depot blast as thousands flee
+Death toll rises in Nagorno-Karabakh fuel depot blast as thousands flee

 The territory is internationally recognised as part of Azerbaijan, but is heavily populated by ethnic Armenians.

 Following the collapse of the Soviet Union, separatists in Nagorno-Karabakh declared their independence with the goal of reuniting with Armenia.
-That triggered a bloody war in the 1990s that ended with Armenia taking control of the enclave and several districts around it.
+That triggered a bloody war in the 1990s that ended with Armenians taking control of the enclave and several districts around it.

 Hundreds of thousands of people were displaced due to the conflict.

-A second war erupted in 2020 with Azerbaijan retaking control of the surrounding territories.
+A second war erupted in 2020 with Azerbaijan retaking territory in and around the enclave.

-Russia, an ally of Armenia, brokered the ceasefire and placed nearly 2,000 peacekeepers in Nagorno-Karabakh.
+After 44 days of fighting, Russia brokered a ceasefire and placed nearly 2,000 peacekeepers in Nagorno-Karabakh.